topo-gps/ios-manual/en/waypoints/waypoints_select.rst

 Performing an action
 ~~~~~~~~~~~~~~~~~~~~
-If you have made a selection you can perform an action with one of the buttons
-in the toolbar on the bottom of the screen.
+If you have made a selection you can perform an action with one of the buttons in the toolbar on the bottom of the screen.
 The toolbar buttons are from left to right:

 - *Trash button*: If you press this button a pop-up will ask to to whether you would like to remove the selected waypoints from your device (and iCloud if enabled).
 If you press 'Remove' the selected waypoints will be removed.

 - *Folder button*: If you press this button a screen with the folder tree will be opened.
-You can select a folder and the selected waypoints will be moved to a new folder.
+You can select a folder and the selected waypoints will be moved to another folder.

 - *Export button*: If you press this button the :ref:`export pop-up <ss-waypoints-exporting>` will be shown.
 In this pop-up you can select the kind of data to be exported and change the export settings.
 If you press 'Export' in the export pop-up the selected waypoints will be exported.
 Another pop-up with apps and actions will be shown.
 If you tap an app or action, the result of the export will be handled by the app or action.